-If you are visiting Kyiv (or perhaps living there) during a longer period of time, I highly recommend to get out of the city at some point and explore what’s there nearby.
+If you are visiting Kyiv (or perhaps living there) for a longer period of time, I highly recommend getting out of the city at some point to explore what’s there nearby.
 And there are quite a few cool cities and places to discover.

 I spent 8 years in the capital of Ukraine and went on many day trips from Kyiv during each season.
 Today, I would love to share some of my favorite ones.

 All the destinations I am talking about below are in very close proximity to Kyiv.
 To get to most of them you need to spend somewhere between 1 and 2 hours of your time one way.
 I do not recommend any other places that take more than 2 hours to get to them (except for one place which is the last one on my list.)
 The reason for that is spending too much time on the road instead of actual sightseeing.

 Also, keep in mind that Ukraine is a big country.
 It may seem like everything is close to each other when in reality distances are long.

 So it is better to go to one place instead of trying to cover a few of them in just one day.
-And, with some destinations, I advise turning a one day trip into a weekend trip (you’ll see that mention.)
+And, with some destinations, I advise turning a one-day trip into a weekend getaway.

 Kyivs’ke Reservoir (or Kyiv Sea)

 Kyiv Sea was artificially made in 1964.
 Today it is a huge reservoir with an area of more than 900 square kilometers and depth up to 18 meters.
 In order to create this reservoir, 52 villages were resettled and flooded.
 Until this day workers, who clean up the lake, keep finding strange objects on the bottom of this reservoir.

 For example, some time ago they found a tank that was used during World War II and it made the news.
 Taking into account how big the area of the reservoir is, we can imagine how many other war objects have survived in the muddy waters.
 The most dangerous are unexploded shells and mines.